nokia/SReXperts/docs/eda/index.md

 :material-numeric-4-circle: Transaction basket.
 This is where your uncommitted transactions will be stored.
 Clicking on the basket icon also lets you do operations on the transactions.

+:material-numeric-5-circle: Workflows.
+This menu icon lists the recently run workflows.

-:material-numeric-5-circle: User menu.
+:material-numeric-6-circle: User menu.
 This is where you can change your password, log out, and access the help and about pages.

-:material-numeric-6-circle: Side menu toggle.
+:material-numeric-7-circle: Side menu toggle.
 Expands/collapses the left side menu where all EDA apps and menu items are.

+:material-numeric-8-circle: Panel selector.
+EDA provides two default panels - Main and System Administration.
+The panels control what apps are visible in the side menu.
+Users can create their own panels and switch between them based on the use case.

-:material-numeric-7-circle: Application icon.
+:material-numeric-9-circle: Application icon.
 Clicking on the icon in the collapsed view opens up the application page.

-:material-numeric-8-circle: Application category toggle.
+:material-numeric-10-circle: Application category toggle.
 Can be used to hide/show the application category.

-:material-numeric-9-circle: Application search.
-Type in the search term and the apps list will be filtered.

 ### App page